-GemFire 7 and later
+GemFire Version 7 and above

 [severe 2015/08/26 22:22:31.308 UTC gemfire2 tid=0xd6b] UnExpected exception during function execution on local node Distributed Region com.gemstone.gemfire.cache.LowMemoryException: Region: /MyRegion cannot process operation on key: 5518157 because member [10.0.0.20(gemfire2:1423):53178] is running low on memory at com.gemstone.gemfire.internal.cache.LocalRegion.checkIfAboveThreshold(LocalRegion.java:5726) at com.gemstone.gemfire.internal.cache.LocalRegion.checkIfAboveThreshold(LocalRegion.java:5707) at com.gemstone.gemfire.internal.cache.LocalRegion.virtualPut(LocalRegion.java:5647) at com.gemstone.gemfire.internal.cache.DistributedRegion.virtualPut(DistributedRegion.java:375) at com.gemstone.gemfire.internal.cache.LocalRegionDataView.putEntry(LocalRegionDataView.java:118) at com.gemstone.gemfire.internal.cache.LocalRegion.basicPut(LocalRegion.java:5034) at com.gemstone.gemfire.internal.cache.LocalRegion.validatedPut(LocalRegion.java:1731) at com.gemstone.gemfire.internal.cache.LocalRegion.put(LocalRegion.java:1713) at com.gemstone.gemfire.internal.cache.AbstractRegion.put(AbstractRegion.java:286)

-com.gemstone.gemfire.cache.query.QueryExecutionLowMemoryException: Query execution canceled due to memory threshold crossed in system, memory used: 44,016,607,584 bytes. at com.gemstone.gemfire.cache.query.internal.DefaultQueryService.newQuery(DefaultQueryService.java:105)
+com.gemstone.gemfire.cache.query.QueryExecutionLowMemoryException: Query execution canceled due to memory threshold crossed in system, memory used: 44,016,607,584 bytes. at, com.gemstone.gemfire.cache.query.internal.DefaultQueryService.newQuery(DefaultQueryService.java:105)

 The operation being performed is really irrelevant to the issue at hand.
 Ultimately, it is determined that the level of memory consumption has surpassed the critical-threshold.
 The focus then needs to turn to the cause, and how to avoid or eliminate hitting this issue in your environment.

 If you surpass this configured threshold in your environment, all activity that might add data to the cache is refused, trying to give time for eviction and garbage collection to reduce the memory footprint.
-This JVM, other JVMs in the distributed system, and all clients in the system receive a LowMemoryException for operations that would add to this critical member's heap consumption.
+This JVM, other JVMs in the distributed system and all clients in the system receive a LowMemoryException for operations that would add to this critical member's heap consumption.
 Activities that fetch data or reduce data are allowed to proceed.
 For the list of refused operations, see the Javadocs for the ResourceManager method setCriticalHeapPercentage.

 For a more detailed discussion on the critical-threshold, and how it works with eviction and protect the system from running out of memory, you may also want to read this article related to using those thresholds in your environment.

-If you see either of these exceptions, it may have to do with increased load for one reason or another.
+If you see either of these exceptions, it may have to do with an increased load for one reason or another.
 Perhaps you are running a long query.
 Perhaps another node failed and this node has taken additional memory footprint.
-Whatever the reason, you need to assess whether you are having some temporary issue, or whether you need to resize based upon any changes in your environment.
+Whatever the reason, you need to assess whether you are having some temporary issue, or whether you need to resize based on any changes in your environment.

 Has your data changed in any way that could lead to consuming additional capacity?
-Has your load increased over time with corresponding increased capacity of the overall system?
+Has your load increased over time with a corresponding increased capacity of the overall system?
 Is your critical-threshold set too low?
 Do you have additional capacity available to you in the JVM to increase the critical-threshold, or, better yet, to increase the total heap space?
 In general, hitting any of these LowMemoryExceptions implies that these questions need to be asked and answered.

 Here is a brief list of ways to resolve this issue in the short term.
 Long term, you should go through the exercise of sizing your data, your expected memory footprint, build in the necessary overhead to handle bursts of activity, an increase in clients, failures of other nodes, and establish a heap size that is necessary to avoid hitting the critical-threshold completely, no matter what burst of activity may occur in the DS.